 VPN Unlimited’s Speed Test Results

 While the text on VPN Unlimited’s website may promise fast access to any website, they seem to have trouble with delivering speed.
 Other VPNs may be slower, but there aren’t many of them.
 The good news is that there are several high-quality VPNs that provide much better performance metrics.
+(Check out our list of the best VPNs)

 Using a server in New York City provided download rates of 25.69 Mbps with upload speeds of 7.31 Mbps.
 Just before the VPN was turned on, the computer tested at rates of 98.71 Mbps for downloading and 53.00 Mbps for uploading.
 That is a pretty spectacular slowdown that comes with simply turning on VPN Unlimited.